 Check the driveway, walkways or pavers.
 Do they look inviting?
 If not, consider hiring a professional to give them a thorough cleaning.

+When inspecting the unit, note issues that might need tending too.
 What about the paint?
 Does it have that crackled, spider-web look?
 If so, consider refreshing those walls with a fresh coat of paint.
 Are the drains and downspouts functioning as they should?
 The list goes on and on…

 An attractive property not only attracts the right tenant but also saves you cash on tenant turnovers.